AdGw/example/README.md

-# Few simple examples made in HTML, CSS and JS presents utility used in webpages
+# Projects, examples, tasks made in HTML, CSS and JS presents utility used in webpages